 - 1. Study of Networking Commands (Ping, Tracert, TELNET, nslookup, netstat, ARP, RARP) and Network Configuration Files. - 2.
 Linux Network Configuration. - a.
 Configuring NIC's IP Address. - b.
 Determining IP Address and MAC Address using if-config command. - c.
 Changing IP Address using if-config. - d.
 Static IP Address and Configuration by Editing. - e.
 Determining IP Address using DHCP. - f.
 Configuring Hostname in /etc/hosts file. - 3.
 Design TCP iterative Client and Server application to reverse the given input sentence. - 4.
 Design a TCP concurrent Server to convert a given text into upper case using multiplexing system call "select". - 5.
 Design UDP Client Server to transfer a file. - 6.
 Configure a DHCP Server to serve contiguous IP addresses to a pool of four IP devices with a default gateway and a default DNS address.
-Integrate the DHCP server with aBOOTP demon to automatically serve Windows and Linux OS Binaries based on clientMAC address. - 7.
-Configure DNS: Make a caching DNS client, and a DNS Proxy; implement reverseDNS and forward DNS, using TCP dump/Wire shark characterize traffic when theDNS server is up and when it is down. - 8.
-Configure a mail server for IMAP/POP protocols and write a simple SMTP client inC/C++/Java client to send and receive mails. - 9.
-Configure FTP Server on a Linux/Windows machine using an FTP client/SFTP clientCharacterize file transfer rate for a cluster of small files 100k each and a video file of700mb.Use a TFTP client and repeat the experiment. - 10.
-Signaling and QoS of labeled paths using RSVP in MPLS. - 11.
-Find shortest paths through provider network for RSVP and BGP. - 12.
-Understand configuration, forwarding tables, and debugging of MPLS.
+Integrate the DHCP server with a BOOTP demon to automatically serve Windows and Linux OS Binaries based on client MAC address. - 7.
+Configure DNS: Make a caching DNS client, and a DNS Proxy; implement reverse DNS and forward DNS, using TCP dump/Wire shark characterize traffic when the DNS server is up and when it is down. - 8.
+Configure a mail server for IMAP/POP protocols and write a simple SMTP client in C/C++/Java client to send and receive mails.